 For more information on the pilot line please visit: Grid Connection of the Jessen Nord substation.

 Conventional high-voltage transmission lines sag considerably between towers.
 As the lowest point of sag needs to have a certain minimum distance to the ground depending on the terrain, conventional towers are very high.
+They have a strong impact on the perception of the landscape.
 Furthermore, low-sag conductors can swing heavily to the side in case of strong winds, defining the width of the buffer strips along the line.
 The further the conductors swing, the wider the corridor.
-In order to reduce both sag and swing, every component of the electricity transmission system has to be researched and modified: for compactLine, the transmission tower, the conductor arrangement, conductors and earth wires are all being reimagined.
+In order to reduce both sag and swing, every component of the electricity transmission system had to be researched and modified: for compactLine, the transmission tower, the conductor arrangement, conductors and earth wires are all being reimagined.